hashicorp/vault/website/source/docs/audit/index.html.md

 ## Blocked Audit Devices

-If there are any audit devices enabled, Vault requires that at least one be able to persist the log before completing a Vault request.
+If there are any audit devices enabled, Vault requires that all enabled devices are available for writing at the time of the request.

-!> If you have only one audit device enabled, and it is blocking (network block, etc.), then Vault will be _unresponsive_.
-Vault **will not** complete any requests until the audit device can write.
+!> Note that even with multiple audit devices enabled, if any one audit device becomes blocked (due to network issue, etc.), then Vault will become _unresponsive_.
+Vault **will not** complete any requests until the blocked audit device can write.

-If you have more than one audit device, then Vault will complete the request as long as one audit device persists the log.

 Vault will not respond to requests if audit devices are blocked because audit logs are critically important and ignoring blocked requests opens